calvin-chiew/preps/README.md

 PREPS
 =====
-A particle simulation to detect collision and to identify collided particles' velocities and positions.
+A particle simulator to detect collision and to identify collided particles' velocities and positions.

 Plans
 =====